KevinEverywhere/bob-angular/README.md

 npm run protractor
 ```

-The e2e testing will be expanded soon to iOS and other devices.
+The e2e testing will be expanded soon to iOS and other devices.  bob-angular is currently under constant development.
+As features are added and content explored, additional tests will be added to those currently included.

-This software is dynamic and will be evolving.
-As features are added, they will be associated with test files and methods as needed.

 ## Contact